hargunoberoi/neogpt/notes.md

 I am a little bit zoned out at the moment.
 Again, the same stuff that happens - lost in code.

 I need a colab run attempt, but I'm not sure if everything basically works.

+[2025-05-28 16:43:24]

+Fixed a small bug in the code wherein I was not using n_layers.

+This is the risk of "vibe coding" in neural networks.
+There are so many settings that it will be very difficult to train properly if something is amiss.

+Need to test out how long can kaggle work.

+[2025-05-28 19:59:20]

+Kaggle test succeeded!

+Mission KGB (Kaggle Github wandB)

+The idea is to use Kaggle for runtime, Github for code and wandB for hosting models.

+I need to spam Kaggle though, which means I need a lot of email ids (and also a way to take care of it).

+[2025-05-28 21:21:33]

+Finally.
+I can use zoho as a means to create several accounts and then login to kaggle using them.

+That means I basically have access to all the gpus under the sun.

+I just need to setup my training properly.

+What I need to do next is:

+Download ddp related material because I think I am ready for that now.

+I could also do the additional exercises like improving the transformer model code, and doing the additional exercises as suggested by Andrej.

+Overall, from resource point of view, I do think I am set, although the dataset could be a catch.
+But I am betting that Huggingface would solve that problem.